KARAN9846/12-Business-Solution/Readme.md

-This project was made entirely with HTML and CSS. content with text and image both. background image is definding the content of the page very well.
-This page also has a customizable navigation bar.
+This project was made entirely with HTML and CSS.
+This webpage have a step by step information about the product.About of sevices they provide are presented with each person small "about" information card.This page also has a customizable navigation bar.
 Used media queries for responsive designe.

 ---